-- In the "Eye Care Mode" section, when a user turns on the "Eye Care Mode" toggle, blue light emission will be reduced to a more comfortable level and the slide bar cannot be moved.
-If user turns off the "Eye Care Mode" toggle, blue light emission will return to the last value the user set.
+In the "Eye Care Mode" section, turn on the "Eye Care Mode.”
+Blue light emission will be reduced to a more comfortable level, and the slide bar cannot be moved.
+If the "Eye Care Mode" is turned off, blue light emission will return to the previous value that was set.

-- The user will be able to slide the bar to adjust the blue light emission level when the "Eye Care Mode" toggle is turned off.
-Sliding the bar to the left results in a warmer screen color and to the right a colder screen color.
+You can slide the bar to adjust the blue light emission level when the "Eye Care Mode" is turned off.
+Sliding the bar to the left results in a warmer screen color and to the right, a cooler screen color.